 Items for sale by AAI include T-Shirts, caps, gear bags, weapons bags, red oak and white oak training weapons (bokken, jo, tanto, suburi bokken), manuals, and video.
 Visit the AAI Supply page for more information, photographs, or order form.

 Video and Books

 AAI is developing a new series of educational and instructional Aikido video tapes.
 Several tapes from Toyoda Shihan’s seminars are currently available.
 AAI also offers two training manuals, the AAI Student Manual, and the AAI Instructor Manual.
 Please see AAI Supply.

 The AAI wishes to aid the dojo in the organization beyond the standard recognition and instructional hurdles a dojocho may encounter.
-The organization understands the work involved and challenges dojocho face and wants to be able to provide guidance and support in areas including disaster relief, financial support, instructional and training workshops, web design and development services, as well as content writing, proofreading, and editing.Learn more...
+The organization understands the work involved and challenges dojocho face and wants to be able to provide guidance and support in areas including disaster relief, financial support, instructional and training workshops.Learn more...

 Disaster Relief and Financial Support

 During times of crisis, the AAI has helped dojo navigate through difficult waters.
 The AAI also help advocate for dojo and bring attention of their causes to the Aikido International Foundation (AIF).